How do I apply for a Summit County Library Card?

 Can I get a library card if I don't live or work in Summit County?

 Yes, you have two options.
-The first would be to buy a guest card.
-These cost $10.00 (check or cash) and would be valid for one year.
+The first would be to purchase a guest card.
+These cost $10.00 (check, cash or card) and would be valid for one year.

 The second option would be if you have a current library card at another library in Colorado.
-If you show us that card, we will be able to issue you a reciprocal library card for Summit County.
+Colorado Libraries Collaborate (CLC) is Colorado’s reciprocal borrowing program.
+If you show us a card from another CLC library card, we will be able to issue you a reciprocal library card for Summit County.

 How long is my library card valid and how do I renew it?

-What is a valid Summit County Library Card?
+What is a blocked Summit County Library Card?

 How do I renew items checked out on my card?